 (Trump still uses his old Android phone to tweet from the White House.
 If Sadeh is right, doesn’t that make Hillary Clinton’s email scandal seem comparatively innocuous?
 Some genius hacker of a terrorist could probably figure out exactly which toilet he’s sitting on while tweeting about Saturday Night Live.)

 Tech companies like to point out that there are now a gazillion Internet of Things devices deployed.
 Many of those things—ones you might wear, like a Fitbit, or a connected car or even a Bluetooth sex toy—can relay data about you back to some database.
-If that’s not personal enough, we’re now buying cheap DNA tests from Ancestry.com to learn about our heritage or from 23andMe to see whether we have genes that predict cancer or baldness.
+If that’s not personal enough, we’re now buying cheap DNA tests from Ancestry.com to learn about our heritage or from 23andMe to see whether we carry genetic mutations associated with baldness, cancer and other conditions.
 Again, law enforcement is intrigued.
 After a murder in Idaho, police identified one suspect by matching DNA samples with Ancestry’s database.

 Wait till the NSA starts crossing your digital data with your genetic data.
 Security agencies could gather enough information to intimately know us—what we’ve said, where we’ve been, who we know, what we’re made of.
 Same with Google, Facebook, Apple, Amazon and many other tech companies.

 At some point, a vast swath of the population is going to realize we’ve been totally laid bare, and might decide to stop freely giving out personal data.
 A revolt like that would be tremendously costly to much of the tech industry.
 You pay for allegedly free services with your privacy, and then the details about you are sold to marketers, which can then precisely target you.
 If enough people no longer want to play that game, it’s lights-out for that business model.